 How we made Speed Concept the fastest bike we’ve ever tested

-The culmination of years of intense development, Speed Concept demanded an immense amount of meticulous testing and modelling to find and optimise for every small gain possible.
-The result is an incredibly aerodynamic bike that’s the fastest bike we’ve ever tested, and one that saves riders roughly six minutes on an Ironman course – a huge amount of time when competing at that level.
+The culmination of years of intense development, Speed Concept demanded an immense amount of meticulous testing and modeling to find and optimize for every small gain possible.
+The result is an incredibly aerodynamic bike that’s the fastest bike we’ve ever tested, and one that saves riders roughly six minutes on an Ironman course—a huge amount of time when competing at that level.

 By the numbers